MosukaSan/Nexus/README.md

 - **JDA v5**

 # Important ⚠️
-- Feel free to user my code, but please, don't copy my bot.
+- Feel free to use my code, but please, don't copy my bot.